Skip to content

 SELECT * FROM user WHERE name LIKE '%王'

-With the above optimizations, the documentation for the likeLeft method more clearly demonstrates its usage, parameter descriptions, examples, and notes, making it easier for developers to understand and correctly use the method.
+Through the above optimization, the documentation for the likeLeft method more clearly demonstrates its usage, parameter descriptions, examples, and notes, making it easier for developers to understand and correctly use this method.

 likeRight

-The likeRight method is one of the fundamental methods in MyBatis-Plus for constructing fuzzy query conditions.
-It is used to set a left fuzzy match condition for a single field.
+The likeRight method is one of the fundamental methods in MyBatis-Plus for building fuzzy query conditions.
+It sets a left fuzzy match condition for a single field.

 Scope of Use